 Located just south of downtown Tampa, the Davis Islands Dog Beach offers a nice retreat from the city hustle.
 There are two parts to this beach.
 The first is a 1.5-acre dog beach, and the other is a 1-acre dog park.
 Both areas are fenced, allowing dogs to socialize unleashed.

 The beach itself has more than 200 feet of shoreline, and the dog park is kept in excellent condition.
-Water stations and waste bag dispensers are available, but the beach does get a bit busy during peak times.
+Water stations and waste bag dispensers are available, but the beach does get busy during peak times.

 8. Panama City Dog Beach at Pier Park